 Small-scale herbicide applications can be made more effective by installing a limno-barrier or curtain around a treatment area to help hold the applied herbicide in place, longer.
 By doing so, the herbicide/target species contact time is increased.
-The curtain is generally a continuous sheet of plastic that extends from the surface to the bottom of the lake.
+The curtain is generally a continuous sheet of plastic that extends from the surface to the bottom of the lake (Figure 37).
 The surface edge of the curtain is generally supported by floatation devices.
 The bottom of the curtain is held in place by some form of weighting.
+The curtain or barrier, sometimes thousands of feet of it, is installed around the proposed treatment area with the purpose of holding the herbicide in place longer by preventing dilution and drift away from the treated area (Figure 38).

-Figure 36: Limno-curtain material on a roll before installation (photo from Marinette Co.
+Figure 37: Limno-curtain material on a roll before installation (photo from Marinette Co.
 LWCD)

-Figure 37: Limno-curtain installed on Thunder Lake (photo from Marinette Co.
+Figure 38: Limno-curtain installed on Thunder Lake (photo from Marinette Co.
 LWCD)

 In the Thunder Lake, Marinette County limno-curtain trial completed in 2020, a curtain was installed around two small areas (0.9 and 2.9 acres) of dense growth EWM prior to chemical treatment.
 Liquid 2,4-D was applied at 4.0ppm inside the barrier.
 The barriers stayed in place until 48 hours after treatment.
 Herbicide concentration testing (see following section) was completed within the treated areas to determine how long the herbicide stayed in place and at what concentration.

-Figure 23 reflects what happened to the herbicide that was applied.
+Figure 39 reflects what happened to the herbicide that was applied.
 Herbicide concentrations stayed relatively high for a longer period of time (48 hrs).
 Once the curtain was removed, the herbicide dissipated rapidly.

-Figure 38: Herbicide concentration results from 2020 Thunder Lake limno-curtain trial (Marinette Co LWCD)
+Figure 39: Herbicide concentration results from 2020 Thunder Lake limno-curtain trial (Marinette Co LWCD)